TinyGuy32/p2pmsg/README.txt

+Before compiling the app you will need to install the libsodium wrapper for V, to do this type 'v install libsodium'

 To start the app compile it by changing into the p2pmsg directory and typing 'v .' in your terminal and then type